 Facility & Equipment Requirements

-The INF Rules of Netball are written for International play and all World Championships are now played in indoor arenas on sprung wooden floors.
+The INF Rules of Netball are written for International play and all INF World Events (Netball World Cup, Netball World Youth Cup, Commonwealth Games, Fast5 NWS) are now played in indoor arenas on sprung wooden floors.
 Variations in some Rules may be made locally for players of different levels or to meet other conditions.
 Contact your national netball association for guidance on facilities and equipment in your country.

 Court and related areas

 The court is rectangular in shape and is level and firm.
 The surface should be wooden (preferably sprung wooden) but may consist of other material provided it is safe to play on.

 The two longer sides are called side lines and measure 30.5 m (100 ft).

 The two shorter sides are called goal lines and measure 15.25 m (50 ft).